Raynxxx/CS61B/homework/hw6/README.md

-~ number: 6
-~ title: Asymptotics and BSTs
+# Homework 6: Asymptotics and BSTs

 For this installment of Awesome Asymptotics, you'll create **BSTMap**, a BST-based implementation of the Map61B interface from HW5.